Baki-Projesi/Scribe/README.md

 This tool is a work in progress, and future iterations will focus on building out the collaborative features of the tool, such as authentication, a project management system, and integrating with The Baki Project's manuscript database.

 Next Steps:
-- finish implementing comment functionality
+- implement comment functionality
 - continue usability testing
-- add save state functionality
+- add the ability to save transcriptions to a database
 - refine UI
 - build project management structure
-- capture work metadata about a particular transcription
+- capture transcription metadata
-- display a read-only view of The Baki Project's manuscript database
+- display a read-only view of The Baki Project's manuscript database for users who are not part of the project

 ## List of Contents

 - Baki-RTT/